arangodb/docs/3.10/data-science-networkx-adapter.md

 ---
 layout: default
 description: >-
-  ArangoDB-NetworkX Adapter allows you to export graphs from ArangoDB into NetworkX for graph analysis with Python and vice-versa
+  The ArangoDB-NetworkX Adapter allows you to export graphs from ArangoDB into NetworkX for graph analysis with Python and vice-versa
 ---
 # NetworkX Adapter